CSU Spur offers a wide range of summer programming

 CSU YOUTH SPORT CAMPS

-Originally based out of Fort Collins, the CSU Youth Sport Camps is now offered at CSU Spur in Denver!
+CSU Youth Sport Camps are back for another fun-filled summer at CSU Spur in Denver!
 YSC aims to promote health in children while encouraging them to have fun.
 Programs run Monday-Friday, and kids ages 5-12 can participate in a range of activities including various sports, learning about animals, where our food comes from, and water in our environment.
 Campers will also have the opportunity to take a field trip up to Fort Collins for a day!
-This summer program is offered weekly June 10-August 16 at the Johnson Recreation Center and CSU Spur in Denver.
+This summer program is offered weekly, June 9-Aug.
+15, at the Johnson Recreation Center and CSU Spur in Denver.
 Cost is FREE; priority is given to students who live or go to school in the 80216 zip code.

 Center Stage Youth Art Camp